NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 - Data type: `Number`.
 - Field name in the API: `period`.

 The period of time to consider (in seconds) when evaluating the request rate.
-The available values [vary according to your Cloudflare plan](/waf/rate-limiting-rules/#availability).
+The available values [vary according to your Khulnasoft plan](/waf/rate-limiting-rules/#availability).

 The available API values are: `10`, `60` (one minute), `120` (two minutes), `300` (five minutes), `600` (10 minutes), or `3600` (one hour).